NedzadDonlagic04/fit-semester-1-practice/README.md

 file commented.
 The file will be removed in case it does not properly solve the given problem.

+The generator.py file contains a python script that can be used to generate some boilerplate for creating problems, example usage via command line:

+> python3 generator.py example_problem_name

 Thanks to anyone willing to contribute and good luck practicing!